jbfreels/jbfreels.com/content/posts/benefits-of-a-great-mechanic.md

 A couple years ago I started taking a stab at working on my own cars because I didn't like taking them anywhere.
-Thankfully, I currently have two vehicles that give me little trouble.
+Thankfully, I currently have two vehicles that give me little trouble (A Ford and a Kia, believe it or not LOL).
 But there is always the regular maintenance.
 So I learned to change my own oil, flush the radiators, replace minor cosmetic things such as broken lights.
 I started to get comfortable doing some things on my vehicles and it felt liberating to tell you the truth.

 What happens though when something major happens?
 I had a list of mechanics I could go to, but no one I wanted to go to.
 During my time trying to